ProticM/plazar-js/CONTRIBUTING.md

 - The `master` branch represents the latest production release. **Please do not push anything directly into this branch**.
 - The `develop` branch represents the branch with the latest features.
 - All development should be done in dedicated branches.
-- Work under the `src` folder.
-Please do not push the `dist` folders.
+- Work under the `src` folder. **Please do not push the `dist` folders**.
 They are used to store the build files which are published when a release happens.
 - Checkout a topic branch from the relevant branch and merge it back when finished.

 #### Branch Naming